thingsboard/thingsboard.github.io/docs/user-guide/install/cluster/aws-custom-microservices-setup.md

 ## Step 4.
 Create AWS load-balancer controller

-After the cluster is ready you need'll need to create AWS load-balancer controller.
+After the cluster is ready you'll need to create AWS load-balancer controller.
 You can do it by following [this](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) guide.

 ## Step 5.
 CPU and Memory resources allocation